-11 REPORTING12
+11 REPORTING

-Board Members and the President are required to report suspected Misconduct, Prohibited Practices13 and other wrongdoings, including non-compliance with NIB policies, to the CCO.
+Board Members and the President are required to report suspected Misconduct, Prohibited Practices and non-compliance with NIB policies to the CCO.

-Reports of Misconduct and Prohibited Practices in connection with NIB's operations and projects against employees and external parties are handled in accordance with the Investigation Policy.
+Reports related to NIB's operations and projects are handled in accordance with the Investigation and Enforcement Policy.